Most beef jerky is packaged in what’s called a “barrier bag” and inside that bag is an oxygen absorber (the white packet).

 This is in stark contrast to jerky that was sealed with no vacuum:

-Another down-side of vacuum sealing jerky is that you have no way to re-seal the packaging – which is bad from a consumer perspective.
+There’s also no way to reseal the package – which is bad from a consumer perspective.

 Oxygen absorbers are NOT re-usable once they’re saturated.